vinaykumar0409/Heart-Failure-Prediction-main/README.md

 If everything goes well, you should  be able to see the following output on the HTML page!
 ![alt text](./images/result.png)

 > Note : These steps are for deployment of model on localhost.
-You can also use Procfile to host it on Heroku Server.